 Firstly, the characters.
 Natasha and Daniel are both well-written, well-developed main characters.
 Natasha is a lover of science and can be a bit cynical, in short everything I usually dislike in a character.
 However, I love Natasha.
 Her love for her family, her passion for music, her kindness, her determination to stand up for her rights, and her openmindedness to Daniel’s suggestion even when she thought it was silly all came together to make me love her.
 She’s a wonderful character, as is Daniel.
 Daniel.
 He’s a total hopeless romantic, a dreamer, a guy with a voice that is easy to relate to and a good sense of humor.
 I love him.
 Honestly, I could go on and on about these characters but I don’t want to take up the entire review.

 Secondly, the relationships.
-Natasha and Daniel’s relationship, if it was in any other book, if it was written in any other way by any other author would be dismissed by me as instalove.
+I, if it was in any other book, if it was written in any other way, by any other author, would dismiss Natasha and Daniel’s relationship as instalove.
 However, it wasn’t.
 It really wasn’t.
 They met and fell in love in a day, sure.
 But it wasn’t the typical *guy/girl spots guy/girl and falls in love instantly* situation.
 It was more of a Daniel sees Natasha, thinks she seems cool and feels like he could fall in love with her, they get to know each other and fall in love once they do.
 That is the important part: they get to know each other.
 My problem with instalove is not that the characters fall in love quickly.
 Everyone falls in love at different speeds.
 No, my problem with instalove is that characters fall in love without truly getting to know each other.
 That is not the case with Natasha and Daniel.
 Natasha and Daniel’s relationship develops at a perfect pace and in the perfect way for both characters.Natasha and Daniel’s relationship, however, is not the only relationship in the story.
 Natasha’s relationships with her family and friends as well as Daniel’s relationships with his family are written equally well.
 It’s simply beautiful.

 Speaking of beautiful, the writing in this book is amazing.
 It’s poetic.
 It’s full of quotable lines.
 It’s just wonderful.
 While reading, I was blown away by Nicola Yoon’s ability to state the most simple ideas in beautiful ways.
 I don’t have words for the beauty of this writing.
 I’m in awe of it.

 This book also deals with important topics such as deportation, immigration, racism, family dynamics and expectations, and more in sensitive, realistic, and eye-opening ways.
-None of these topics are exploited for shock value nor are the characters solely defined by them.
+None of these topics are exploited for shock value nor do they solely define the characters.
 This book is just amazing.